dnzengou/tokenlab/docs/Africa-Token-Lab_Blockchain-for-traceability_022020.md

 Though it does not alone solve traceability, nor it does solve the human challenges at hand or the need for digital transformation within companies, blockchain can be a game-changer by prompting for new ways of working, enabling greater accountability and trust when implemented effectively.
 Additionally, reliable data can help optimize business decisions and reach higher standards to meet customers demands.

-With dynamic international business environment, supply chains are evolving into “supply chain networks”.
+With a dynamic international business environment, supply chains are evolving into “supply chain networks”.
 Companies recognize that to succeed in the digital economy, they must manage the integration of business, people, technology and processes across extended enterprises — therefore enabling inter-enterprise cooperation and collaboration with suppliers, customers, business partners.
 Significant challenges in digitizing companies' supply chains remain, though:
 1. Coordinating across multiple, disconnected supply chain actors of the network;
 2. Lack of connectivity;
 3. Costly data reconciliation processes;
-4. Ineffective solutions for handling big datalarge amounts of data.
+4. Ineffective solutions for handling large amounts of data.

 ### High-level view on the process
 ##### Data collection and information capture
-To facilitate traceability and visibility on their products or services, hence providing a proof—or audit—of a transaction that has happened while demonstrating non alteration of the data, companies must first capture the relevant information information embedded into collected (or logged) data.<br>
+To facilitate traceability and visibility on their products or services, hence providing a proof—or audit—of a transaction that has happened while demonstrating non alteration of the data, companies must first capture the relevant information embedded into collected (or logged) data.
-This is done by implementing a global identification for all of the products and locations relevant to their operations—at the batch/lot level for products.<br>
+This is done by implementing a global identification for all of the products and locations relevant to their operations—at the batch/lot level for products.
 Once this is completed, companies must standardize (or leverage on existing) data model(s) for physical supply chain events and capture the information in the business applications.

 ##### Sharing the data